Elsa M. Garmire

-Garmire was an Optical Society (OSA) Board Member from 1983-1985 and was elected Vice President in 1991.
-She served as the 1993 OSA President and has been active on many Awards Committees.
+Garmire was an Optical Society (OSA) board member from 1983 to 1985 and was elected vice president in 1991.
+She served as the 1993 OSA president and has been active on many awards committees.
 Garmire is currently a member of the OSA Presidential Advisory Committee.
-In 2019 Garmire was named the first woman to become an OSA Honorary Member "For contributions to nonlinear optics and optoelectronics, leadership in linking science and public policy, and for service to OSA."
+In 2019 Garmire was named the first woman to become an OSA Honorary Member "For contributions to nonlinear optics and optoelectronics, leadership in linking science and public policy, and for service to OSA".

 Early life and education

-Elsa Garmire was born in Buffalo, New York, in 1939.
+Elsa Meints Garmire was born in Buffalo, New York, on November 9, 1939.
 Her father worked as a chemical engineer, working on the design of chemistry labs for the Argonne National Laboratory.
 Her mother studied music and gave violin lessons but was mostly a stay-at-home wife.
 Garmire had two sisters, one elder and one younger.
-Early in her life, Garmire's family moved a lot as, despite having a PhD in Chemistry, her father spent years finding a well-paying job during the Great Depression.
+Early in her life, Garmire's family moved a lot as, despite having a PhD in chemistry, her father spent years finding a well-paying job during the Great Depression.
 Garmire decided to become a scientist when, in the sixth grade, she was handed a brochure about research scientist careers.

 As a high school student in the 1950s, she topped her class, earning all A's.
 Garmire decided to join Radcliffe College, a former partner school to the male-only Harvard College, owing to its reputation as a challenging college.
 Garmire received her B.A. in physics in 1961 at Radcliffe College, one of three women studying physics there at the time.

 After Radcliffe, she received her PhD in physics at MIT in 1965, where she was assigned to assist Professor Charles Townes, the 1964 Nobel laureate and inventor of the laser.
 She was the first student he took on at MIT.
 "The laser had been first demonstrated one year before [she] started grad school," Garmire said. "[She] had never heard of it ...
-And [Townes] assigned me to get started on the second laser that was commercially sold."
+And [Townes] assigned me to get started on the second laser that was commercially sold".
 During her PhD, Garmire demonstrated important nonlinear effects produced by powerful laser beams acting on atoms and molecules.